Colleges by Location

 Student Population Gender Ratio

-The student body is coeducational, with 339 male and 569 female full-time students in 2023.
+With a coeducational student body, the school had 339 male and 569 female full-time students in 2023.
 18 full-time graduate men and 58 full-time graduate women attended this school.

 Student Population Diversity

 In order to promote a sense of inclusion and belonging among its students, higher education is dedicated to increasing student diversity.
-In a diverse learning space, you will be exposed to people from different backgrounds, which promotes the feeling of inclusion and acceptance.
-Discover more about the many ethnic communities that go to this school.
+A heterogeneous student body brings together individuals from diverse backgrounds, experiences, and perspectives.
+Find out more about different ethnic groups you can meet at Tennessee Wesleyan University.

 This school had 11 Asian students and 62 Afro-American students in 2023.
-54 undergraduate students at this school declared as Hispanic/Latino and 28 as multirace.
+54 undergraduate students at this school declared as Hispanic/Latino and 28 identified with more than one race.
 The school also had 2 students who declared as Native Hawaiian or other Pacific Islander, as well as 2 American Indian or Alaska Native students.
 There were also 26 students whose ethnicity is unknown.

 Cost